rust-lang/rfcs/text/3334-niche.md

 If a type `T` contains multiple niche values (e.g. `#[niche(range = 8..16)]`),
 the compiler does not guarantee any particular usage of those niche values in the representation of types containing `T`.
-In particular, the compiler does not commit to making use of all the invalid values of the niche, even if it otherwise could have.
+In particular, the compiler does not commit to making use of all the niche values, even if it otherwise could have.

 However, multiple instances of the same identical type (e.g. `Option<T>` and `Option<T>`) will use an identical representation (whether the type contains a